Antoine-62/SDS---Erasmus2020/README.md

 #### With phpMyAdmin
 Go to phpMyAdmin, then create a new database called **cela**, then import the script *cela.sql*, located in the script directory of the project.
 It will create the tables of our applications with some rows.

-#### With mySql terminal
-Open your mySql terminal, then execute the script *cela.sql*, located in the script directory of the project (The command is "source pathOfTheProject/cela2.sql";).
-By executing this script, it'll create a new database, cela, and some tables in this databse with some data.
-You can check if the table has been created by executing the following query : *select * from course*.
-It should display a lot of course.

 ### Visit the website
 Now that we have our project in the local web server and created our database, we can run visit our application on the following url :
 ```